 Butter Pecan Cheesecake is filled with buttery, toasty pecans for a dessert that’s completely crave-worthy!

-A while back I shared with you one of my favorite ways to toast pecans.
-It involves butter and sugar (and sometimes a bit of cinnamon).
-With minimal effort, you’ll get a batch of toasty, sweet, caramel-y pecans.
+One of my favorite ways to toast pecans involves butter and sugar (and sometimes a bit of cinnamon).
+With minimal effort, you’ll get a batch of buttery, toasty, sweet, caramel-y pecans.
 They’re perfect for a sweet snack, but I also love to think of ways to use them in baking.
 (Helloooo, cookies!)

 And now I’ve added them to one of my absolute favorite things – cheesecake!